cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

-Based on detailed discussions ([\#6030](https://github.com/cosmos/cosmos-sdk/issues/6030) and [\#6078](https://github.com/cosmos/cosmos-sdk/issues/6078)), the original design for transactions was changes substantially from a `oneof`/JSON signing approach to an `Any`/multi-modal signing approach.
+Based on detailed discussions ([\#6030](https://github.com/cosmos/cosmos-sdk/issues/6030) and [\#6078](https://github.com/cosmos/cosmos-sdk/issues/6078)), the original design for transactions was changed substantially from an `oneof` /JSON-signing approach to the approach described below.

 ## Decision

 ### Transactions

-Since interface values are encoded with `google.protobuf.Any` (see [ADR 019](adr-019-protobuf-state-encoding.md)) in state, `sdk.Msg`s are encoding with `Any` in transactions.
-One of the main goals of using `Any` to encode interface values which vary from chain to chain is to have a core set of types which is reused by apps so that clients can safely be compatible with as many chains as possible.
-It is one of the goals of this specification to provide a flexible cross-chain transaction format that can serve a wide variety of use cases without breaking compatibility.
+Since interface values are encoded with `google.protobuf.Any` in state (see [ADR 019](adr-019-protobuf-state-encoding.md)), `sdk.Msg`s are encoding with `Any` in transactions.

+ One of the main goals of using `Any` to encode interface values is to have a core set of types which is reused by apps so that clients can safely be compatible with as many chains as possible.

+ It is one of the goals of this specification to provide a flexible cross-chain transaction format that can serve a wide variety of use cases without breaking client compatibility.

-In order to facilitate signing, transactions are separated into a body (`TxBody`), which will be re-used by `SignDoc` below, and signatures:
+In order to facilitate signing, transactions are separated into `TxBody`, which will be re-used by `SignDoc` below, and `signatures`:

 ```proto
 // types/types.proto